Mercury's Diana Taurasi becomes first WNBA player to reach 9,000 career points

 - Oops!Something went wrong.Please try again later.

-Diana Taurasi becomes first WNBA player to reach 9k career points originally appeared on NBC Sports Washington
+Diana Taurasi becomes first WNBA player to reach 9k career points originally appeared on NBC Sports Boston

 Diana Taurasi is already regarded as one of, if not the best WNBA player of all time.
 She added another historic achievement to her resume on Sunday.